live UN halts Strait of Hormuz escort operations after reported attack on cargo ship

 It remains unclear where the additional troops destined for Poland will be redeployed from.

-Meanwhile, Washington’s allies also expressed concern over conflicting messages surrounding U.S. troop movements.
-American officials initially indicated that forces would be withdrawn from Germany, before later said that they would delay the deployment of a brigade to Poland.
+Meanwhile, Washington’s allies have also expressed concern over conflicting messages surrounding U.S. troop movements.
+American officials initially indicated that forces would be withdrawn from Germany, before later saying they would delay the deployment of a brigade to Poland.

 The United States has also reportedly abandoned plans to station long-range Tomahawk missiles in Germany.
 In addition, Reuters reported that Washington intends to inform NATO allies it will reduce the range of military capabilities it would provide to the alliance during a crisis, according to three sources familiar with the discussions.